Arbazsuccessive/react-client/README.md

-vs code is a user friendly language./
+vs code is a user friendly language.